Amherst Island: History

 While Amherst Islanders had prospered from the grain trade into the 1840s, the soil was depleted, the Hessian Fly agricultural pest had arrived and the Huron Tract beckoned; dozens of tenant families departed to the prospect of owning land on the distant frontier.
 Their landlord fell upon hard times.
 The famine in Ireland hurt Mount Cashell badly.
 Distressed Irish tenants and declining rents placed a heavy burden on a landlord who was already in debt because of lavish living and beleaguered by an untrustworthy agent's embezzlement.
 In 1848, he mortgaged Amherst Island.
-Several more mortgages followed on his Canadian properties, and in 1856 his creditors foreclosed and Amherst Island was sold at public auction to creditor/ kin Robert Perceval Maxwell (1813-1905).
+Several more mortgages followed on his Canadian properties, and in 1856 his creditors foreclosed and Amherst Island was sold at public auction to creditor/ kin Robert Perceval Maxwell (1813–1905).
 Some of the current residents of the Island are descendants of those Irish settlers.

 Amherst Island at mid-19th century was a mixed economy of farming wheat and barley, fishing in the Bay of Quinte, sailing the Great Lakes, and shipbuilding at the local yard of David Tait.
 Soon, however, the shipyard relocated west to Prince Edward County; sailing declined as railways supplanted the previous monopoly of water transport; and crop farming gave way to more stable, mixed dairy farming.
 As the economy changed those who could not make the transition left, while those who remained imagined purchasing their lease-hold and expanding their farms.

 In all this, Robert Perceval Maxwell and his agent were the primary financiers, establishing the agricultural society and a cheese factory, promoting improvements, and financing loans and mortgages.
 Throughout these years, the Ards emigrants did very well.
 Many became proprietors, they held prominent positions in the community, and the Island became well known for its 'Irishness'.
 John Watson, from Portaferry, called his pub on the Island the 'County Down Inn'.
 The stone fences that lined the land were modelled after those on the Ards.

-1870s: The remaining tenants finally had the opportunity to buy their farms and transition out of their log residences, and build "improved houses."
-Thereby the Island most likely slipped from carbon neutrality to importing Coal circa 1880: the resident agent's country manor house Farnham itself burned 20 tons per year.
+1870s: The remaining tenants had the opportunity to buy their farms and transition out of their log residences, and build "improved houses."
+Thereby the island most likely slipped from carbon neutrality to importing Coal circa 1880: the resident agent's country manor house Farnham itself burned 20 tons per year.